Quickstart

 • the temBoard UI

-• four PostgreSQL instances exposed on ports 5432, 5433, 5434 and 5435.
+• 4 PostgreSQL instances (with different versions), exposed on ports 5432, 5433, 5434 and 5435,

-• a temBoard agent for each instance exposed on port 2345, 2346, 2347, 2348.
+• a temBoard agent for each instance.

 temBoard UI is available on https://0.0.0.0:8888/ with admin / admin credentials.
-You can access PostgreSQL instance with user and password postgres.
-For example with pgbench:

 $ export PGHOST=0.0.0.0 PGPORT=5432 PGUSER=postgres PGPASSWORD=postgres